 Invest in a Proper Nut Milk Bag

-I use disposable cheese cloths/milk cloths from the dollar store to make my almond milk, which is totally fine because they are compostable.
-However, I think it would be more environmentally friendly and I can save a bit of money if I were to invest in a proper milk nut bag.
+I use disposable cheese cloths/milk cloths from the dollar store to make my own nut milk, which is fine because they are compostable.
+However, I think it would be more environmentally friendly, and I can save a bit of money if I were to invest in a proper milk nut bag.

 Use Metal Straws + Glass Water Bottle